Quantum entanglement in the triangle network: II. Algorithm and analytical estimates for the maximal overlap of a given state with the ITN

-Here, the inner minimization corresponds to taking the optimal bound from all three bipartitions, and the outer maximization is the maximization over all Schmidt coefficients for the ITN state.
+The minimization in Eq.~\eqref{eqn:f} corresponds to taking the optimal bound from all three bipartitions, and the maximization in Eq.~\eqref{eqn:maxf} is over all Schmidt coefficients for the ITN state.
 After a short calculation, this gives the bound

-Similar calculations can be applied to other pure target states.
+Similar calculations can be applied to other pure states.